The scientific goal of the associated team is to develop the field of geometric statistics with key applications in computational anatomy.

-- Nina Miolane, Post-doctoral fellow, Asclepios/Epione team and Stanford, Statistics Dpt.
+- Nina Miolane, Post-doctoral fellow, Stanford, Statistics Dpt.

 Nina Miolane graduated in October 2013 from the Ecole Polytechnique, Palaiseau, France, with major in Mathematics applied to Physics, and from the Master in Theoretical & Mathematical Physics (Science Quantum Fields & Fundamental Forces) at Imperial College London, UK.
 Her PhD at Inria Sophia Antipolis (2013-2016) was in the context of the Associated-team GeomStat under the supervision of Xavier Pennec and Susan Holmes.
 Nina was awarded a L'Oreal-Unesco For Women in Science National fellowship (2016) and obtained one of the Inria@SilicoValley post-doc fellowship in 2016.
 Due to visa issues, the starting of her Post-doc was postponed to 2017.
 In the meantime, to better understand the industrial needs in medical imaging, we worked as engineer in the startup Bay Labs on the subject of statistics on rigid-body poses of ultrasound probes.
-In 2018, her Inria@SiliconValley post-doctoral fellowship which was combined with a lecturer position at Stanford Statistics department to work in collaboration with the Psychology Department of Stanford University on a hierarchical description of the brain anatomy.
+Staring from 2018, she holds a post-doc / lecturer position at Stanford in the Statistics department.

 - Yann Thanwerdas, PhD Student, Epione team.